-6. The Conspiracy of the anti liberation stream by the foreign backed is also one of the causes of such extra-constitutional martial law.
+6. The Conspiracy of the anti-liberation stream by the foreign-backed is also one of the causes of such extra-constitutional martial law.

-7. Through out corruption of the politician and executive is also one of the main causes of such extra-constitutional martial law.
+7. Throughout corruption of the politician and executive is also one of the main causes of such extra-constitutional martial law.

 8. Lack of cohesion within the ruling political party and the oppositions.

 This study does not deal with all the weaknesses mentioned above.
-It concentrates only the issues related to the violation of Constitution in the higher level of the state policy.
+It concentrates only on the issues related to the violation of Constitution in the higher level of the state policy.
 A few initiatives that might be helpful for the improvement of the present condition of Constitutional supremacy in Bangladesh have been discussed in this study.
 In addition, as part of the initiative, an attempt has been made to question the justification for the omnipresence of liberal democracy as the one and only form of ruling.
-In respect of the issues, my suggestions are follows-
+In respect of the issues, my suggestions are followed-

 1. Democratization of the political parties needs to be considered as a major precondition in order to materialize the scope of Western liberal democracy in Bangladesh that was created in 1990.
 Some measures can be taken, with a view to minimize the malpractices and to strengthen intra-party democracy.
 This can stable the democracy as well as the Constitutional continuity and supremacy.
-Without democratic government the constitutional supremacy and continuity can not be maintained.
+Without democratic government, the constitutional supremacy and continuity cannot be maintained.

 2. A special parliamentary committee can be formed to examined the constitution and prepare proposal to this effect People expectation.
 The special committee will work efficiently to establish supremacy of the constitution which will be the embodiment of the people’s will.

 3. In the verdict of 7th and 5th amendment case the court declared the extra-constitutional way to come into power as void ab-initio and as punishable offence.
-And in the 15th Amendment the parliament ensures the constitutional supremacy again by inserting an Article.
+And in the 15th Amendment, the parliament ensures the constitutional supremacy again by inserting an Article.
 However, the reality of Bangladesh can be completely different, if the political parties are not sincere about it.